Power Jets: History

-Initial premises were hired from British Thomson-Houston (BTH) at Rugby, Warwickshire.
-In addition to the founder members, the company initially 'borrowed' some fitters from BTH to assist in the project and later Power Jets was able to get 'one or two' people on loan from the Royal Air Force.
-By the beginning of 1940 the company had a total workforce of about twenty five.
-In 1938 Power Jets had moved from Rugby to BTH's works in Lutterworth.
+Initial premises for the firm were hired from British Thomson-Houston (BTH) at Rugby, Warwickshire.
+In addition to the founder members, the company initially 'borrowed' some fitters from BTH to assist in the project; later on, Power Jets was able to get 'one or two' people on loan from the Royal Air Force.
+During 1938, Power Jets had relocated from Rugby to BTH's works in Lutterworth.
+By the beginning of 1940, the company had a total workforce of about twenty five.